Degroof Petercam

+Degroof Petercam is a Belgium private bank that was founded in 1871 and based in Brussels.
+Since 2024 it has been a subsidiary of Indosuez Wealth Management (a subsidiary of Paris-based Crédit Agricole.

-The Banque Philippson was a significant private bank in Brussels, Belgium, founded in 1871 by Franz Philippson.
+The bank was founded as Banque Philippson in 1871 by Franz Philippson.
 It took the name Degroof in 1961 following a change in controlling ownership.
 In 2015, it merged with Belgian brokerage Petercam to form Degroof Petercam.
 In August 2023, Indosuez Wealth Management (a subsidiary of Paris-based Crédit Agricole) announced its acquisition of an 80-percent stake in Degroof Petercam, which it completed in 2024.

+History

 Banque Philippson

-Franz Philippson (1851-1929) was the son of prominent German rabbi Ludwig Philippson and his second wife Mathilde Hirsch.
+Franz Philippson (1851–1929) was the son of prominent German rabbi Ludwig Philippson and his second wife Mathilde Hirsch.
 In 1866, he moved to Brussels and started working for Venetian Jewish banker Jacques Errera (banker)|Giacomo (Jacques) Errera, who had settled in the city a decade earlier.
 In 1871, the same year as Errera founded the Banque de Bruxelles, he entrusted Philippson with the initial capital for a bank in the latter's own name.
 In 1877, Errera's mental health problems resulted in Philippson's bank becoming fully autonomous.
 In 1888, Philippson secured a prominent position among the Brussels banking community by leading the restructuring of the CIty of Brussels' debt.

 In 1909, Philippson became one of the main founding shareholders of the Banque du Congo Belge.
-Franz's sons Maurice (1877-1938) and Jules Philippson (1881-1961) led the bank in the interwar period.
+Franz's sons Maurice (1877–1938) and Jules Philippson (1881–1961) led the bank in the interwar period.
 During World War II, the Philippson family had to flee the country to escape antisemitic persecution, then came back following the liberation of Belgium in 1945.
 By 1955, the bank was involved in 8 percent of all transactions on the Belgian stock market.